Exact phylodynamic likelihood via structured Markov genealogy processes: Acknowledgments

 \section{Acknowledgments}

-This work was supported by grants from the U.S. National Institutes of Health, (Grant \#1R01AI143852 to AAK, \#1U54GM111274 to AAK and ELI) and a grant from the Interface program, jointly operated by the U.S. National Science Foundation and the National Institutes of Health (Grant \#1761603 to ELI and AAK).
+We thank Erik Volz, Caroline Colijn, Cris Moore, Ethan Romero-Seversen, Castedo Ellerman, and three anonymous reviewers for their valuable suggestions.
+This work was supported by grants from the U.S. National Science Foundation (Grants \#2526827, \#1761603), the U.S. National Institutes of Health, (Grants \#1R01AI143852, \#1U54GM111274).
 QL acknowledges the support of the Michigan Institute for Data Science.